adrianhopebailie/http-payments/http-payments.md

 HTTP-Payments describes a manner in which an HTTP server can request payment from a client in the same manner as a website would from a user agent using the W3C APIs.

 The critical portion of the payment request is the set of, one or more, supported payment methods and associated payment-method-specific data.
-HTTP-Payments defines a mechaism by which these are expressed in the response headers of an HTTP request for which the server requires a payment.
+HTTP-Payments defines a mechanism by which these are expressed in the response headers of an HTTP request for which the server requires a payment.

 In the website and user-agent scenario, when handling the payment request, the user-agent will prompt the user to pick one of the supported payment methods and will then handle the payment in a manner that is appropriate for that payment method.
 In an HTTP-Payment, the HTTP client will perform this function, likely with no user interaction.